castanaro/quickscripts/README.md

 ## About

-This is a repository of tools/scripts that I find useful during penetration tests to help automate tasks
+A repository of tools/scripts that I find useful during penetration tests to help automate tasks

 ## Usage